 Assos in Kefalonia

-Imagine you were a Venetian soldier at Assos castle in Kefalonia 400 years ago.
+Imagine you were a Venetian soldier at Assos castle in Kefalonia more than 400 years ago.
 Melting heat lies heavy over the bay as you are walking up the dusty pathway that leads to the fortress high above you.
 Looking down through pine trees you can see the shimmering blue sea.
 Can the beauty of this sight make up for the thought of your duties ahead or have you seen the turquoise waters in the bay hundreds of times already?

-Assos castle is fairly new in 1617.
-It had been completed only 20 years ago.
+The path leading up to Assos castle with views down to Assos village and beach.Assos castle was completed in 1593.
 Towards the end of the 16th century, noble families from Kefalonia’s north had sent a petition to the Venetian Senate to request a fortress in the north as this part of Kefalonia was still unprotected against the constant pirate attacks.

-When the Venetians had succeeded over the Ottomans on Kefalonia in 1500, one of the rare Venetian victories over the Turks, they had enlarged St. George’s Castle in the south.
+When the Venetians had succeeded over the Ottomans in Kefalonia in 1500, one of the rare Venetian victories over the Turks, they had enlarged St. George’s Castle in the south.
 So the south of the island was protected.
 But what about Kefalonia’s north?

 Protection of Kefalonia’s north